zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

       Close the Smart View.xlsx excelsheet.

-   Note: Follow the steps mentioned in f) and g) above points to switch between different users.
+   Note: Follow the steps mentioned in f) and g) above to switch between different users.

-3. Creating Scenarios:
+1. Creating Scenarios:

    In this exercise you will login as Maria and create a new scenario defining Sam as a participant.
 Validate the impact of the security changes for each user John, Maria, Sam and Phillip.
 Without logging out from Smart View, make Phillip a Scenario Approver, then refresh the data in Smart View validate the change to his security.